canonical/data-science-stack/docs/how-to/enable-intel-gpu.rst

 Enable the Intel GPU plugin in your Kubernetes cluster
 ------------------------------------------------------

 To ensure DSS can utilise Intel GPUs, you have to enable the Intel GPU plugin in your Kubernetes cluster.
-The plugin uses `Node Feature Discovery <https://github.com/kubernetes-sigs/node-feature-discovery>`_ to detect whether an Intel GPU exists on a machine.
-You can see `this page <https://github.com/kubernetes-sigs/node-feature-discovery>`_ for more details.
+The plugin uses the `Intel device plugins for Kubernetes`_ to detect whether an Intel GPU exists on a machine.
+You can see the `Installation with NFD`_ page for more details.

-To enable the plugin, you must download the appropriate `kustomization.yaml` files from Intel’s `device plugins for Kubernetes <https://github.com/intel/intel-device-plugins-for-kubernetes>`_ repository, and then apply them on your MicroK8s cluster.
+To enable the plugin, you must download the appropriate `kustomization.yaml` files from Intel’s device plugins for Kubernetes repository, and then apply them on your MicroK8s cluster.

 First, build the YAML files for Node Feature Discovery, Node Feature Rules, and the GPU plugin, by running: